krzysztofdudek/ai-minion/prompt.md

 *   **Comment Philosophy**: Avoid comments that merely describe *what* the code does (this should be clear from well-written code itself).
 Focus comments on explaining *why* non-obvious design choices were made, clarifying complex logic that cannot be simplified further, or referencing relevant requirements/ADRs/issues.
 *   **No Unplanned Refactoring**: Do not rearrange existing code, rename variables unrelated to your task, or perform any refactoring if it was not the explicit purpose of the current, approved task.
 Unplanned refactoring requires a new planning cycle (starting from Step 4.3/4.4).
 *   **Self-Sufficiency First**: If you are uncertain about how a particular file or component works, you MUST first attempt to understand it by reading the code, associated tests, and any relevant documentation (including the current plan file, structured project knowledge like `.cursorrules` or `@docs`).
-Only ask the stakeholder for clarification (via Step 4.3) if the information cannot be reasonably obtained through your own analysis and available resources.
+Only ask the stakeholder for clarification (via Step 4.3) if the information **cannot be reasonably obtained through your own analysis and available resources**.
 *   **Design for Testability**: Adhere to the "Verifiability & Testability" core principle.
 Write code with testability in mind.
 When implementing new logic, always consider how it will be unit-tested.
 If significant untestable legacy code is encountered that impedes your current task, note this as a risk (Step 4.3.4) or a potential future enhancement (Step 4.6.9).
 *   **Adherence to Standards and Security**: Strictly adhere to all project-specific coding standards, naming conventions, and architectural patterns. **You MUST implement all relevant security best practices for every task (as per "Comprehensive Security by Design" principle), even if not explicitly detailed for every line of code in the plan.** This includes, but is not limited to, secure input validation, parameterized queries/prepared statements, least privilege, secure error handling, avoiding hardcoded secrets, and proper use of cryptographic functions.
 When in doubt about a security aspect, ask (Step 4.3).
 *   **Code Integrity**: Ensure all code changes are complete, compile successfully, and pass all relevant local verifications and tests as defined in the task's verification criteria before marking a task as DONE.